bbauska/LFS171x/README.md

 We are always looking for help to build an open-source ecosystem of business blockchain technologies.
 If you are interested in contributing to and learning from the community, we welcome you to [join the Hyperledger effort](https://www.hyperledger.org/participate).

 <h4>Joining the Hyperledger Community</h4>
-You too can join the Hyperledger Community:
+You too can join the Hyperledger Community:<br/>&nbsp;

 **For developers**
 Read the Hyperledger code on [GitHub](https://github.com/hyperledger/hyperledger).
 Join the Hyperledger discussion at [Rocket.Chat](https://chat.hyperledger.org/home).
 Search for open bugs, or report a new one in the [Hyperledger’s bug database](https://jira.hyperledger.org/secure/Dashboard.jspa).